Why is the yoke important in denim jeans?

 - Locate the waistband and measure straight down from the waistband to the lowest point of the yoke.

-- Use a soft measuring tape to take the measurement, ensuring the tape is straight and follows the natural line of the yoke.
+- Take the measurement using a soft measuring tape, ensuring the tape is straight and follows the natural line of the yoke.

 - Record the measurement in inches or centimeters, depending on your preference.